spectrocloud/librarium/packages/docs/content/04-clusters.md

 ---
-title: "Clusters"
+title: 'Clusters'
-metaTitle: "Creating clusters on Spectro Cloud"
+metaTitle: 'Creating clusters on Spectro Cloud'
-metaDescription: "The methods of creating clusters for a speedy deployment on any CSP"
+metaDescription: 'The methods of creating clusters for a speedy deployment on any CSP'
-icon: "clusters"
+icon: 'clusters'
 hideToC: false
 fullWidth: false
 ---